Manchester: 1945–2000: Decline and regeneration

 Cotton processing and trading continued to decline in peacetime, and the exchange closed in 1968.
-By 1963 the port of Manchester was the UK's third largest, and employed over 3,000 men, but the canal was unable to handle the increasingly large container ships.
+In 1963 the port of Manchester was the UK's third largest, and employed over 3,000 men, but the canal was unable to handle the increasingly large container ships.
 Traffic declined, and the port closed in 1982.
-Heavy industry suffered a downturn from the 1960s and was greatly reduced under the economic policies followed by Margaret Thatcher's government after 1979.
+Heavy industry suffered a downturn from the 1960s and was greatly reduced under the economic policies of Margaret Thatcher's government after 1979.
 Manchester lost 150,000 jobs in manufacturing between 1961 and 1983.
-Regeneration began in the late 1980s, with initiatives such as the Metrolink, the Bridgewater Concert Hall, the Manchester Arena, and (in Salford) the rebranding of the port as Salford Quays.
-Two bids to host the Olympic Games were part of a process to raise the international profile of the city.
+Regeneration began in the late 1980s, with initiatives such as the Metrolink, the Bridgewater Concert Hall and the Manchester Arena.
+Two bids to host the Olympic Games in 1996 and 2000 were part of a process to raise the international profile of the city.